Factorization of the dijet cross section in hadron-hadron collisions: Introduction

-The verification that each factorized part is IR finite in the dijet cross section from $e^+ e^-$ annihilation with various jet algorithms has been performed in Refs.~\cite{Chay:2015ila,Chay:2015dva}.
-On the other hand, here we take the dijet cross section in hadron-hadron collision near threshold with a cone-type jet algorithm \cite{Salam:2009jx} to show explicitly that each factorized part is IR finite by carefully dissecting the phase space and performing the corresponding computation.
-This process is more complicated due to the complex color structure and the existence of the beam hadrons, thus more illuminating to show how to disentangle the interwoven structure of divergence.
+The verification that each factorized part is IR finite in the dijet cross section from $e^+ e^-$ annihilation with various jet algorithms has been performed in Refs.\cite{Chay:2015ila,Chay:2015dva}.
+On the other hand, here we take the dijet cross section in hadron-hadron collision with a cone-type jet algorithm \cite{Salam:2009jx} to establish the factorization theorem by carefully dissecting the phase space and performing the corresponding computation.
+This process is more complicated due to the complex color structure and the existence of the beam jets, thus more illuminating to show how to disentangle the interwoven structure of the dependence of the cross section on the jet algorithms and the beam veto.